levon003/levon003.github.io/_posts/2026-06-02-nber-growth-mindset.md

 Again, this is a small nudge: 30-60 minutes of eductional readings and written reflection.

-### What affect did this have on students?
+### What effect did this have on students?

-They used information about students grades and enrollment status to track students during their subsequent time as a student.
+The authors used information about students' grades and enrollment status to track students during their subsequent years in college.

-First of all, the big outcome: did the interventions affect student graduation rates?
+First of all, the big outcome: did the interventions affect 5-year student graduation rates?
 No, the pooled treatment effect across both interventions was very close to zero and swamped by a large standard error.

 Well, maybe that's not so surprising.
 What about for shorter-term academic outcomes?
 Did the interventions improve student grades in the semester they received the intervention?
 Also no. The intervention *slightly* improved final course grade (by 0.1 percentage points... out of 100!), but the effect is again indistinguishable from zero.